anon-blue/anon.blue/README.txt

                                                can icThere is a certain uneffiab le harmony to us all.
-The Shadows of the lost beyond heavens will one
+The Shadows of the lost beyond heavens will one day consum e us.
+Beware the Destroyers.
+They come from beyond the heavens from the realm in which no light shines.
+The Catclysm Approachs 821723895743895728947591348571349 759846759681860116 NOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOOO

+            yolo
                          what did i do yoto?       aasdasfsdfdsafdsagsadfasdfdsa fsdagasdfsadfasaaaasfsdagasdfadsasdfasdgadsfsadfdsafdasgsdfsd